elastic/integrations/packages/mongodb/docs/README.md

 This integration is used to fetch logs and metrics from [MongoDB](https://www.mongodb.com/).

+## Configuration Notes

+When configuring the `hosts` option, MongoDB URLs should adhere to the following formats:

+- Simple: `[mongodb://][user:pass@]host[:port][?options]`
+- Complex: `mongodb://[username:password@]host1[:port1][,...hostN[:portN]][/[defaultauthdb][?options]]`

+Examples of URLs can vary from simple to complex:

+- Basic: `localhost`
+- Complex: `mongodb://myuser:mypass@localhost:40001", "otherhost:40001`

+Additional supported URL examples include:

+- Replica set: `mongodb://localhost:27017,localhost:27022,localhost:27023`
+- Direct connection: `mongodb://localhost:27017/?directConnection=true`

+When utilizing the parameter `directConnection=true` in the connection URI, all operations are executed on the specified host.
+It's important to explicitly include `directConnection=true` in the URI, as it won't be automatically added.

+Example with replica set specified:

+- Replica set with specified username and password: `mongodb://localhost:27017,localhost:27022,localhost:27023/?replicaSet=dbrs`

+The username and password can either be included in the URL or set using the respective configuration options.
+If included in the URL, the credentials take precedence over the username and password configuration options.

 ## Compatibility

 The `log` dataset is tested with logs from versions v3.2.11 and v4.4.4 in